 Full-class discussions will enable us to reach a common understanding on the important conclusions and implications of class readings.
 Non-textbook readings are expected to be completed before the class in which they are covered.
 We will have full class discussions during the Status & Evidence stage of each unit.

-Small-group discussions will ask you to divide into groups of four or five to respond to some questions I frame.
+Breakout group discussions Class will break into small groups in order to collectively respond to some questions I frame.
 These are often precursors to full-class discussions.